Water Damage Statistics

 Water damage and freezing as a category is the second-most common type of home insurance claim (following wind and hail).

-• Nationwide, household leaks waste an estimated one (1) trillion gallons, or enough to supply 11 million homes with water for a year.
+• Nationwide, household leaks waste almost one (1) trillion gallons of water per year.

-• A leaky faucet can waste 3,000 gallons per year.
+• One leaky faucet wastes over 3,000 gallons of water per year.

 • Annual water wastage from a typical household leak is equivalent to the water used for: